parimalp/FPGA-Design-Flow-using-Vivado/lab1.md

    Using the Windows Explorer, verify that **impl\_1** directory is created at the same level as **synth\_1** under the **lab1.runs** directory.
 The **impl\_1** directory contains several files including the implementation report files.

 8. In Vivado, select the **Reports** tab in the bottom panel (if not visible, click *Window* in the menu bar and select **Reports**), and double-click on the *Utilization Report* entry under the *Place Design* section.
 The report will be displayed in the auxiliary view pane showing resource utilization.
-Note that since the design is combinatorial no registers are used.
+Note that since the design is combinatorial, no registers are used.

 <p align="center">
 <img src ="./images/lab1/Fig38.png">